shepmaster/rust-ffi-omnibus/site/basics/index.md

 ## Node.js

-All node.js examples will use node 0.12 and the [ffi package][node-ffi].
+All Node.js examples will use Node.js 6.3 and the [ffi package][node-ffi].

 ## C\#